Memory Foam Mattresses: Are They Safe?

 - Chlorinated tris (TDCPP) – Possible neurotoxin, endocrine disruptor and carcinogen.
 Common flame retardant, but was recently the reason for a large crib mattress lawsuit in California.

-- Wool – natural wool is a possible fire retardant, though usually not on memory foam beds.
+- Wool – natural wool is a possible fire retardant, though usually not used in memory foam beds.

 - Modacrylic fiber – contains antimony oxide, a carcinogen.